Sentiment Analysis in 2025: What is it & Why do You Need it?

 1. Fine-grained sentiment analysis

 It can be star ratings or scoring something from 0 to 100.
-Perfect for surveys and customer feedback.

-2. Emotion detection
+2. Emotion analysis

 For example, “I can’t stop smiling after using this app” would be tagged as happy, not just positive.